nlgotz/nlgotz.github.com/about.md

 ### Current Role ###

-Currently a Network Architect at IP Architechs
+Currently a Senior Network Automation Consultant and [Network to Code](https://networktocode.com)

 Thanks for reading!